Priyankabisht07/Priyankabisht07.github.io/README.md

 In our second lecture, we interacted with our peers who gave us a brief description of the Canva app.
 We learned that Canva is a versatile tool used for editing, creating templates, posters, Instagram posts, presentations, PDFs, and more.
 We received a tutorial on how to make templates, and everyone created a template on their own.

+After a 45-minute break, we attended a lecture by Dr. Harwinder Singh, the Associate NCC Officer (ANO).
+He explained the purpose of joining the NCC, the benefits, the process for joining, and the number of available vacancies.
+Following this, we had a lecture by Prof. Jasvir Singh Grewal, the Incharge of NSS.
+He detailed how to join the NSS, its benefits for students, the role of NSS members, and the responsibilities of NSS volunteers.

 **Eighth Day (19 July 2024)**